 - Parchment paper (or skip the parchment paper and use non-stick cooking spray on the sheet pan)

-All-purpose flour, baking powder, baking soda, and salt: Your typical cookie-baking supplies!
+All-purpose flour, baking powder, baking soda, and salt: Your typical cookie-baking ingredients!

 Butter and eggs: For both of these ingredients, room temperature is best.
 Make sure your butter is nice and soft, but not liquified.

-Ripe bananas: You’ll want to use overripe bananas (look for the dark spots) and mash them until they resemble baby food.
+Ripe bananas: You’ll want to use overripe bananas (look for the dark spots) and mash (or puree) them until they resemble baby food.
+Got a whole lot of ripe bananas?
+Use them to make my Banana Walnut Muffins (they are divine!).

 Quick oats: This is the “oatmeal” part of the recipe, of course, and provides that delicious chewy texture.
 I always reach for the Quaker Oats brand, but any brand will work just fine.

-Ground cinnamon and vanilla extract: Contributes to the amazing flavor of the cookies!
+Ground cinnamon and vanilla extract: Contributes to the amazing flavor of the cookies (for that warm and cozy feeling when you eat them!).

 Light brown sugar and granulated white sugar: Another contributor to the flavor and texture of the cookie.
-Be sure to use both, as the ingredients list suggests!
+Be sure to use both, as the ingredient list suggests!

 Chocolate chips: To add a lovely chocolate twist to the cookies.
 Any of your favorite flavors will do, but I tend to use the standard semi-sweet chips.

-Tip - If you have a couple of extra overripe bananas and some extra chocolate chips, save them for my Chocolate Chip Banana Pancakes!
+Tip - If you have some extra overripe bananas and chocolate chips, save them for my Chocolate Chip Banana Pancakes!
+They make for an extra special breakfast!

 For the very best results, please follow the recipe card at the bottom of this post!